aikosumarno/ACED/README.md

 - You can locate my visual component by running the application
   - upon running the application, you will see a splash screen with a loading bar indicating that the app is loading.
+- You can delete cards from the deck by:
+  1. Click on "load existing collection".
+  2. Click on the deck from which you want to delete cards from.
+  3. You should be redirected to a new frame according to your deck.
+  4. Click on the "delete card" button.
+  5. A frame should pop up where you can just click on the question you want to delete.
+  6. You should now see that when you keep on clicking "next" that the question you have deleted is no longer visible.
+- You can edit the details of an exsiting card by:
+  1. Click on "load existing collection".
+  2. Click on the deck where the card you want to edit is in.
+  3. Click on edit card.
+  4. Click on the card details you want to edit.
+  5. You will be prompted to enter the new question and answer.
+  6. Now when you look at you cards in the deck by clicking on "show answer" and "next", you will see the updated cards.
 - You can save the state of my application by clicking on the "save collection" button on the main menu.
 - You can reload the state of my application by clicking on the "load existing collection"